 A beginning course in the teaching, management, and assessment of mathematics in grades K-8.
 Lecture, discussion, lab.
 Prerequisite: MTE 180 or equivalent.
-Corequisites: EED 397, 420.
+Corequisite: EED 420.

 EED 496 Field Experience.
-(0) F, S Application of course content in a (K-8) school classroom.
+(0) F, S

+Application of course content in a (K-8) school classroom.
 Emphasis on observation, pupil management, planning and delivery of instruction, and assessment.
-Corequisites: EED 401, 402, 404; RDG 401, 402.

 EED 511 Principles of Curriculum Development.
-(3) F, S, SS

-Contemporary curriculum theories.
+(3) F, S, SS Contemporary curriculum theories.
 Curriculum as an interrelated entity.
-Principles of conceiving and effecting change.
+Principles of conceiving and effecting change

 EED 526 Communication Arts in the Elementary School.
-(3) S, SS

-A critical examination of school language arts teaching, focusing on theoretical assumptions regarding oral- and written-language develop-
+(3) S, SS A critical examination of school language arts teaching, focusing on theoretical assumptions regarding oral- and written-language develop-

 EED 528 Social Studies in the Elementary School.
-(3) F, SS

-Problems and trends of current programs.
+(3) F, SS Problems and trends of current programs.
 Development of a balanced and articulated program of social studies.
-Prerequisite: EED 355 or equivalent.